By Joan Singson | August 6 2015

 8 Classic Storytelling Techniques for Engaging Presentations >> here

-Joan Singson is a Program Manager at ETR.
-She provides training and capacity-building assistance for organizations that address HIV and sexual health in their communities.
-When she is not talking in front of a group or typing on her keyboard, Joan loves to go for long hikes or sit in her backyard watching hummingbirds buzz around.
-She can be reached at email@example.com.
+Joan Singson is a former Program Manager at ETR.
+She provided training and capacity-building assistance for organizations that address HIV and sexual health in their communities.

 Acknowledgements: Mila Garrido-Fishbein, Healthy Teen Network, contributed to an earlier document on verbal storytelling created as a handout for trainings of the Family and Youth Serves Bureau that inspired me to write this post.